davletovb/neva/ROBUSTNESS_GAPS.md

 ### 4. Checkpoint and transcript scalability — partial

 - Opt-in checkpoint file-size limits merged in PR #56 (`save_snapshot(..., max_bytes=N)`, `load_snapshot(..., max_bytes=N)`).
 PR #64 streams save serialization with incremental byte-limit enforcement into a sibling temporary file, then fsyncs and atomically installs it with `os.replace`, preserving the destination on overflow, serialization failure, staging-write failure, or replacement failure.
 The tradeoff is temporary disk usage on the destination filesystem roughly equal to the new checkpoint (while the old checkpoint may still exist).
-Remaining memory risks include the snapshot object graph, `create_snapshot()` deep copies, decoded loads, and temporary expansion of an individual JSON scalar; large-state performance benchmarks remain open.
+Remaining memory risks include the snapshot object graph, `create_snapshot()` deep copies, decoded loads, and temporary expansion of an individual JSON scalar.
+PR #65 adds a reproducible small/medium/large checkpoint benchmark for create/save/load wall time, peak Python allocations, and checkpoint bytes; hardware-specific benchmark runs still need to inform any persistence redesign.
 - Incremental/externalized persistence where justified by measured scale.
 - Support for components currently requiring custom checkpoint hooks.
 - Conversation retention is implemented by merged PR #55: optional `ConversationState(max_turns=N)`, preserved through serialization and restore.
 This is distinct from request-history trimming and does not limit bytes per turn.